Paracetamol

 1. Will my pet fully recover from paracetamol poisoning?

-With early treatment, full recovery is possible.
+With early treatment, complete recovery is possible.
 The prognosis depends on the amount ingested, the time until treatment, and the individual health status.
-Regular follow-up checks are important to detect long-term consequences.
+Regular follow-up examinations are important to detect long-term consequences.

 1. How can I prevent paracetamol poisoning in my pet?

 Store all medications in locked cabinets.
 Never administer human medications without veterinary instruction.
-Inform family members and visitors about the dangers of human medicines for pets.
+Inform family members and visitors about the dangers of human medications for pets.

 1. Are there breed-specific differences in sensitivity to paracetamol?